Tougher-Together-DnD/default-game-assets/tutorials/New Game Checklist.md

 Some Markdown documents may contain too much data to be successfully saved in one Forum Post.
 Break these up into one main post and subsequent replies.

 Close and make sticky the following order:
-1. Important Links
-2. House Rules and Modifications (In LFG As well)
+Here’s the reversed order of your list:

+1. Apply Here (Only in LFG)
+2. Character Introductions (open)
 3. Dungeon Master Introduction (open)
-4. Character Introductions (open)
-5. Apply Here (Only in LFG)
+4. House Rules and Modifications (In LFG As well)
+5. Important Links**

+## Game Settings